w3c/wg-effectiveness/process.md

 2. **Dissent:** At least one individual in the set registers a Formal Objection.

 ### Group Decision Appeals and Formal Objections
 A set of group members may appeal a group decision.
-The group should first register their opinion with the chair and team contact, and then rasie a **Group Decision Appeal** which requests the Director to review the decision.
+The group should first register their opinion with the chair and team contact, and then rasie a **Group Decision Appeal** which requests a [W3C Council](#w3c-council) to review the decision.
 For more information please see the [W3C Process Document](https://www.w3.org/Consortium/Process/#WGAppeals).

 Individuals may raise a **Formal Objection** against Interest or Working Group decisions.
-The Director will review any Formal Objections and the related group decision.
+A [W3C Council](#w3c-council) will review any Formal Objections and the related group decision.
 Formal Objections should contain technical arguments and proposed changes.
 Formal Objections will be public.

 For more information on Formal Objections please see the [W3C Process Document](https://www.w3.org/Consortium/Process/#Consensus).